- 1What Are the Common Causes of Stiff Neck?

 Introduction

 A stiff neck usually causes soreness and difficulty moving the neck.
 The pain is especially evident when turning the head to the side.
-It may also be accompanied by headaches, neck pain, shoulder pain, or arm pain.
+It may also be accompanied by headaches and neck, shoulder, or arm pain.
 The individual may need to turn the entire body instead of the neck to look to their side or over their shoulder.
 In most cases, the pain and stiffness subside within a week.
-However, the initial management and care for the stiff neck symptoms can affect pain levels, recovery time, and the possibility of its recurrence.
+However, the initial management and care for the stiff neck symptoms can affect pain levels, recovery time, and the possibility of recurrence.

 A stiff neck is usually caused by a muscle strain or soft tissue sprain, especially in the levator scapulae muscle.
 It is highly susceptible to injury.
 The muscle connects the cervical spine with the shoulder and is located on the back of the neck.
 It is controlled by the third and fourth cervical nerves (C3, C4).